gecio/gecio.github.io/docs/_gks/managingprojects/projectserviceaccounts/index.en.md

 Service accounts are considered a project's resource.
 Only the owner of the project can create a service account.
 There is no need to create a new group for a SA, we want to assign a service account to one of the already defined groups:
-`Project Manager`, `Editor` or `Viewer`.
+`Project Manager`, `Editor`, or `Viewer`.

 A service account is linked to the project automatically by a `UserProjectBinding` which specifies a binding between a service account and a project.
 A service account will be automatically deleted after project removal.

-### Creating a Service Account with Token
+## Creating a Service Account with Token

-1. Select the project
+1. Select the project.

     ![SA-Projects](sa-projects.png)

-1. Go to the Service Accounts page
+1. Go to the Service Accounts page.

     ![ServiceAccounts](sa-serviceaccounts.png)

-1. Use the `Add Service Account` button
+1. Use the `Add Service Account` button.

     ![SA-Add](sa-add.png)

-1. Enter a name for the service account and select the group (either `Project Manager`, `Editor` or `Viewer`)
+1. Enter a name for the service account and select the group (either `Project Manager`, `Editor` or `Viewer`).

     ![SA-Name](sa-name.png)

-1. Click `Add Service Account`
+1. Click `Add Service Account`.

     ![SA-Add-SA](sa-add-sa.png)

 Now the service account has been created.
 If you want to associate a token to it, do as follows:

-1. Select the service account you just created
+1. Select the service account you just created.

     ![SA-Select](sa-select.png)

-1. Click on `+ Add Token`
+1. Click on `+ Add Token`.

     ![SA-Add-Token](sa-add-token.png)

-1. Enter a name for the token and click `Add Token`
+1. Enter a name for the token and click `Add Token`.

     ![SA-Tokenname](sa-tokenname.png)